bragefuglseth/keypunch/CONTRIBUTING.md

    ```

 3. Press the "Clone repository…" button
-4. Press confirm if asked aboout automatic installation of any dependencies, and wait for them to download
+4. Press confirm if asked about automatic installation of any dependencies, and wait for them to download
 5. Press the play button in the header bar

 ## Translating